EduCFernandes/case-frontend-pilar/README.md

 ## Project Preview

+A demo of this project can be accessed at [https://case-frontend-pilar.vercel.app/](https://case-frontend-pilar.vercel.app/).

 ## Features

 - **List movies**: User can see a list of trending or popular movies at the home page.